 1) My own anxieties and fears

 I wasn’t afraid of a needle or surgery.
-I wasn’t afraid of my doctor pressuring me into a situation that I didn’t want.
+My doctor wasn’t pressuring me into a situation that I didn’t want.

 I was afraid of the small chance of something going wrong.
 I was afraid that, perhaps, I wouldn’t know IF anything was wrong at all.
 I was afraid that my husband wouldn’t know what to do to help me in such situations.